 But why is isn’t it just called Models?

 Concepts is the general term the AI hub “Huggingface” uses for different kinds of AI models.
 Graydient’s vision is to support more AI concepts beyond images, long term, such as audio and video, in one convenient subscription package.
 In the short term, we’re surely confusing you.
 We get that.

 To make matters worse, People that don’t live/breathe AI people refer to models simply as “art styles” and think that “models” means people.
-So we have some clean-up to do.
-Everything is going to be renamed to “recipes” by this summer.
-Until then, remember that in our software:
+So we use both.

 Styles = Text.
 Prompt templates, basically macros for your favorite keywords.
 These are sometimes private.
 However, the community has made a bunch of public ones that you can copy and install easily.

 This video explains how to do this in more detail:

 Or begin with rendering an original image, then remix it